 Why the iPhone Still Reigns Over Android Phones

-Yet, in the era of smartphones – iPhones and Android phones both bring unique features and distinct characteristics.
-Each is favoured differently around the world, with iOS more popular in Japan and US, while Android dominates in China and India.
-In Singapore however, iPhones take up a large portion of the market share.
-Let’s examine why iPhones are more popular than Android phones in Singapore
+In the era of smartphones, both iPhones and Android devices offer unique features and distinct characteristics.
+Preferences vary across regions — iOS is more popular in countries like Japan and the United States, whereas Android dominates in markets such as China and India.
+In Singapore, however, iPhones command a significant portion of the market share.
+Let’s explore why iPhones are more popular than Android phones in Singapore.

 2. Easier to Use